Janinduu/Titanic-Survival-Prediction/README.md

 Once you are in the correct directory and activate the conda environment run this command to install the required libraries

 `pip install -r requirements.txt`

+## **5. Running Inference on New Subjects**
+The inference code allows you to test whether a subject has ADHD or is healthy based on a pre-trained model.
+The script provides the probability of the subject belonging to either class and saves the results in a CSV file.

+#### Steps to Run Inference:
+1. Create a CSV file containing the list of subjects you want to test.
+This file should have a single column:
+   - Column Name: `sessionID`(the name of the log file for each subject)